 Obamacare plans come in bronze, silver, gold, and platinum.
-The metal levels indicate how much covered costs insurers pay (bronze the least, platinum the most).
-For 2020, no South Carolina health insurance carrier offers platinum plans, which have the highest monthly premiums.5 Premiums for bronze ones usually cost the least.
+The metal levels indicate how much of covered costs insurers pay (bronze the least, platinum the most).

 The majority of South Carolinians (93%) who enrolled in 2020 Marketplace coverage received subsidies from the federal government.6 Subsidies, or premium tax credits, are based on your income and household size.
-You typically qualify if your income in 2020 is between $12,760 and $51,040, which is 100% to 400% of the federal poverty level (FPL).
+You typically qualify if you do not already have access to a qualified plan through your employer or your spouse’s employer and if your modified adjusted gross income is between $12,880 and $51,520 for an individual, which is 100% to 400% of the federal poverty level (FPL) for 2022.

 Here are some examples of how much you could save with subsidies:

 - A 28-year-old single non-smoker in Charleston, S.C., earning $30,000 a year would pay $83 per month for a 2022 silver plan with subsidies.
 This policy costs $320 without subsidies, which is a savings of $237.